-How to Know When It’s Time for a Furnace Repair Posted February 16, 2018 In Lexington you depend on your furnace to keep you comfy throughout the colder months.
+How to Know When Its Time for a Furnace Repair Posted February 16, 2018 In Lexington you depend on your furnace to keep you comfy throughout the colder months.
 If it’s been a while since you had a regular maintenance appointment for your heat pump, you could be looking at a furnace fix-up visit any day.
 Simply put, you could have a dirty air filter, which can block air flow and impact your furnace’s performance.
 It could even cause problems with your furnace’s control switch, which works furnace operation.
 There are a lot of other reasons you may call for a furnace repair.
 We’ve collected some symptoms for you to search for.
 The quicker you can call for a heat pump repair, the better.
 Call in an expert, like James Heating & A/C, Inc, if you notice any of these indicators: Your blower doesn’t seem to be operating properly.
 Is it operating enough?
 Is it working all the time?
 Is the air blowing through as freely as it should, or does it seem feeble?
 Indications related to your blower could suggest a slight problem with your air filter or the indoor blower.
 Your home isn’t getting warm enough.
 Are you ramping up the thermostat again and again, but you’re still chilly?
 This could be a difficulty with your thermostat.
 It might be that your furnace is too undersized for your home.
 It may even be a issue with your gas source or your pilot light, along with other things.
 Your furnace is loud.
 If your furnace starts operating at top volume or producing noises you’re not used to hearing, there could be trouble.
 You smell gas.
 You definitely don’t want to interfere with this one.
 If you smell gas, cut off your furnace immediately and cut off its gas supply.
 Get around lighting matches or switching on lights until your HVAC pro or your gas company inspects it.
 You find water pooling around your furnace.
 Often times this is a obstructed condensation line.
 This could require both plumbing and HVAC experts to fix.
 Your utility bill keeps growing.
 If your bill is climbing, but your usage is not, there could be a variation of complications.
 Your HVAC professional will help find out what’s going wrong.
 Now that you’ve read these indicators, you’ll know when you need to setup furnace repair.
 And we’re here when you need it.
-Call James Heating & A/C, Inc at 336-853-6070 or use our online scheduler when you need to arrange repairs or regular maintenance.
+Call James Heating & A/C, Inc at 336-853-6070 when you need to arrange repairs or regular maintenance.